aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 - **Can I use this with .NET Core?** Yes, the library works with .NET Framework, .NET Core, and .NET 5/6+.
 - **Is AES‑256 the most secure option?** Yes, AES‑256 provides the highest security level among the supported methods.

-## What is password protect zip?
+## What is create password protected zip?
-Password protecting a ZIP file means applying encryption to the archive so that its entries are scrambled until the correct password is supplied.
+Creating a password protected zip means encrypting the archive so that each entry is scrambled until the correct password is supplied.
 AES (Advanced Encryption Standard) is the preferred algorithm because it is fast, widely supported, and meets modern security standards.

 ## Why use AES encryption for ZIP archives?
 - **Strong security:** AES‑256 offers 256‑bit key strength, making brute‑force attacks practically infeasible.